Barbarian Berserker Thrower Build - Throwzerker - Baldur's Gate 3 (BG3)

 Here is some late-game combat showcase, where each throw guarantees an enemy kill:

-Here is a table to get a concise table with all the main picks during your leveling progression.
+Here is a concise table with all the main picks during your levelling progression.
 For more detailed reasoning, I go further in the article.
-Also, do not forget to check the recommended gear as it is crucial.
+Also, do not forget to check the recommended gear, as it is crucial.

 | Level | Class | Selection |